 Employee Benefits and Perquisites

 Our named executive officers are eligible to participate in our health and welfare plans.
-Mr. Sims, who did not participate in the company's healthcare plans during his service as interim Chief Executive Officer, Chief Executive Officer, and Advisor to the Chief Executive Officer, was provided a monthly reimbursement of his healthcare premiums under his individually obtained health coverage.
 We do not provide our named executive officers with any other significant perquisites or other personal benefits.

 Termination or Change in Control Benefits